I'm Your Angel: Commercial performance

 The song proved commercially successful in the United States and worldwide.
-It peaked at number one on the Billboard Hot 100 for six weeks, and was the first number one on Billboards new charting method of including airplay-only tracks.
-The song remains both artists' latest U.S. number one single as of 2025.
-It also spent twelve weeks at number one on the Hot Adult Contemporary Tracks, reached number one on the Hot 100 Singles Sales for six weeks, and number 22 on the Billboard Hot 100 Airplay.
-"I'm Your Angel" also became a top 10 hit in various European countries, including the United Kingdom, Ireland, Switzerland, the Netherlands, and Sweden.
+It peaked at number one on the Billboard Hot 100 for six weeks, and was the first number one under Billboards new charting method that included airplay-only tracks.
+It remains both artists' most recent US number one single as of 2026.
+It also spent 12 weeks at number one on the Hot Adult Contemporary Tracks, reached number one on the Hot 100 Singles Sales for six weeks, and number 22 on the Billboard Hot 100 Airplay.
+"I'm Your Angel" also became a top 10 hit in several European countries, including the United Kingdom, Ireland, Switzerland, the Netherlands, and Sweden.

-"I'm Your Angel" has sold over 1,550,000 copies in the United States alone and was certified platinum by the RIAA.
-In addition, the single was certified gold in Australia for 35,000 copies shipped and silver in the United Kingdom for 200,000 copies shipped.
+"I'm Your Angel" has sold over 1,550,000 copies in the United States and was certified platinum by the RIAA.
+The single was also certified gold in Australia for 35,000 copies shipped, and silver in the United Kingdom for 200,000 copies shipped.

-The single was nominated at the 41st Annual Grammy Awards for Best Pop Collaboration with Vocals, but lost to "I Still Have That Other Girl", by Elvis Costello and Burt Bacharach.

-The song was included later on Dion's greatest hits albums; All the Way...
-A Decade of Song and My Love: Essential Collection.
-It was also performed by her live during the Let's Talk About Love World Tour (included on the Au cœur du stade DVD) and the Taking Chances World Tour.
-"I'm Your Angel" appeared also on R. Kelly's compilation album, The R. in R&B Collection, Vol. 1 in 2003.

-On 14 January 2019, following Lady Gaga’s removal of "Do What U Want", Dion, through her management, had the song on her own releases and its video pulled from streaming services due to renewed allegations of sexual misconduct and abuse against R. Kelly.
-However, the song remains on streaming services on R. Kelly's own releases.

 Music video

-The "I'm Your Angel" music video directed by Bille Woodruff, premiered on 19 October 1998.
-There are two versions: with or without both artists in the recording studio.
-The video without recording sessions was included on Dion's All the Way...
+The "I'm Your Angel" music video, directed by Bille Woodruff, premiered on 19 October 1998.
+Two versions were created: one showing both artists in the recording studio, and one without those scenes.
+The version without studio footage was included on Dion's All the Way...
 A Decade of Song & Video DVD.
-R. Kelly's daughter Joann Kelly is featured in the video.
+R. Kelly's daughter Joann Kelly appears in the video.

+Live performances

+Dion performed "I'm Your Angel" during the Let's Talk About Love World Tour—a rendition included on the Au cœur du stade DVD—and again on the Taking Chances World Tour.

+Accolades

+The single was nominated at the 41st Annual Grammy Awards for Best Pop Collaboration with Vocals, but lost to "I Still Have That Other Girl" by Elvis Costello and Burt Bacharach.

+Removal

+On 14 January 2019, following Lady Gaga's removal of "Do What U Want", Dion, through her management, had the song withdrawn from her own releases and its video taken down from streaming services in response to renewed allegations of sexual misconduct and abuse against R. Kelly.
+However, the song remains available on streaming services on R. Kelly's own releases.